 Build brand credibility and social proof by working with known Instagram influencers in your business’s niche.

 Don’t choose influencers based only on follower count.
 You could end up with an Instagram influencer who might not fit your brand.
 Instead, opt for those with the highest levels of engagement.
 Micro-influencers can be a terrific option for businesses with a lower budget and niche audience.
 This kind of Instagram influencer might be more open to frequent communication and collaboration.

 Try collaborating with a range of people—including entrepreneurs, creators, and those known in your business’s space—to provide as much reach as possible with influencer marketing.

 Mattress brand Casper uses influencer marketing to promote their product:

 Integrate Instagram selling tools

 If you’re not ready to use Instagram Shopping or it’s not available in your country, you could integrate a third-party tool to make your account more shoppable.
-The key is to make your account as enticing as possible to encourage followers to be proactive and take the next steps to find out more.
+The key is to make your account as enticing as possible to encourage followers and every potential customer, to be proactive and take the next steps to find out more.

 Here’s a list of selling tools to get you started:

 - Instagram Automation: Want to host personalized conversations with shoppers at scale?
 ManyChat helps businesses manage IG conversations with tools like keyword automation, Live Chat, and simple ad integrations.